Sazem/Python-Scripts/README.md

-# SotuValidationPython
+# Python Scripts
-Henkilötunnuksen validoiminen Python -ohjelmointikielellä
+Different Python scripts made for practice or for fun.